rednafi/rednafi.com/content/python/no_hijack_root_logger.md

 If you're looking for a real-life example of how to minimally configure your library's logger, check out the httpx[^3] codebase.
 The logging behavior is well-documented here.

-You can reconfigure the logger easily in your application code while making a request with the httpx client as follows:
+You can easily reconfigure the httpx logger in your application code while making an HTTP request like this:

 ```python
 # Your application code